EduardoZepeda/django-postalcodes-mexico/README.rst

 Usage
 -----

-You can access the following url to retrieve a postal code
+Use the following url to retrieve a postal code

 .. code-block:: python

-    ^postal-code/(?P<postal_code>\d+)/$
+    ^postal-code/(?P<postal_code>\w+)/$
+    # examples:
+    # postal-code/01000/
+    # postal-code/02000/

-And you will receive a response in JSON with the following format:
+If the request was successful you will receive a response in JSON formatted in this way:

 .. code-block:: json